National Flood Insurance Program (NFIP) &

 Currently, 29 of the 39 municipalities and unincorporated Palm Beach County participate in the CRS.
-One additional community (Loxahatchee Groves) have applied to join.
-The chart below lists participating communities, their current class rating, and the percentage of NFIP premium discounts residents living in the Special Flood Hazard Area receive as of June 2018.
+The chart below lists participating communities, their current class rating, and the percentage of NFIP premium discounts residents living in the Special Flood Hazard Area receive as of October 2020.

 Participating CRS Communities

 |120200||Glen Ridge, Town

 |125109||Gulf Stream, Town

 |120208||Juno Beach, Town